What Is B2B Demand Generation and Why Does It Matter?

 Use data to track what’s working and what’s not, and be ready to tweak your strategies as needed.

-💡Remember: demand generation is not just a marketing effort.
+💡Remember: demand gen is not just a marketing effort.
 It requires alignment with your sales team to ensure that the leads you’re nurturing are effectively converted into customers.

-In the end, demand generation is all about playing the long game.
+In the end, demand gen is all about playing the long game.
 It’s not the fastest way to get sales, but it’s one of the most effective for building lasting relationships with customers.
 If you have a high-value product, it can however come with too high a acquisition cost, and your approach might benefit from Account-based marketing.
-For 5 unconventional account-based marketing tactics for b2b’s, you can read more here in our interview with Vladimir Blagojevic.
+You can read more about 5 unconventional account-based marketing tactics for b2b’s in our interview with Vladimir Blagojevic.

 Personalization and Engagement